nats-io/nats-site/content/blog/synadia-adaptive-edge.md

 # Security

 In NATS 2.0, we enhanced security around the concept of [operators and accounts](https://docs.nats.io/nats-tools/nsc/nsc#creating-an-operator-account-and-user).
-An operator is a "owner" of a NATS deployment, such as an Ericsson, Mastercard, or Synadia.
+An operator is an "owner" of a NATS deployment, such as an Ericsson, Mastercard, or Synadia.
 Operators create accounts - think of accounts like *"containers for messaging"* - true multi-tenancy.
 An account might contain users representing a group of applications, a regional deployment, or a business unit.
 Note that we're moving toward zero trust, so in operator mode, even with this notion of accounts and users, the NATS system **never** stores or accesses a private NATS key.

 When a NATS client connects its credentials indicates it belongs to a particular account.
 Its subject namespace (where it can send and receive data) exists only within its account.
 This means that by default, data will never traverse an account boundary and a client can only directly communicate with other clients in the same account, even if using the same subjects.